 - A donation of £392.50 was made to Help for Heroes from sales of The Poppy Umbrella via this website between April 2009-March 2010.

-- A donation from sales of The Poppy Umbrella via this website from April 2011 to March 2012 will be confirmed with our end of year accounts.
+- A donation of £200 was made to the Help for Heroes from sales of The Poppy Umbrella via this website between April 2012-March 2013.

 The photograph is of Lieutenant Colonel Graham Parker of Rembrella Ltd. handing over a cheque for £500 to Help For Heroes from Rembrella's retail sales of The Poppy Umbrella from April 2008- March 2009.